Baani-1395/Customer_Churn_Prediction/README.md

 **Dataset:** `Churn_Modelling.csv`

-The dataset contains customer information including:
+The dataset contains customer information such as:

 * Credit Score
 * Geography